 Jesus made an incredible promise to his disciples and a claim which only God can make and deliver: Whoever sees and believes in Jesus, the Son of God, shall have everlasting life and be raised up at the last day (John 6:40)!
 How can we see Jesus?
 The Lord makes his presence known to us in the reading of his word (John 14:23), in the breaking of the bread, and in his church, the body of Christ.

 The Lord Jesus reveals himself in many countless ways to those who seek him with eyes of faith (Hebrews 12:2, 11:27).
-When we read the word of God in the Bible Jesus speaks to us and he reveals to us the mind and heart of our heavenly Father.
+When we read the word of God in the Bible the Lord Jesus – who is the Word of God – speaks to us and reveals to us the mind and heart of our heavenly Father.
 When we approach the table of the Lord, Jesus offers himself as spiritual food which produces the very life of God within us (I am the bread of life, John 6:35).
 He promises unbroken fellowship and freedom from the fear of being forsaken or cut off from everlasting life with God.
-And he offers us the hope of sharing in his resurrection – abundant life without end.
+And he offers us the hope of sharing in his resurrection – being raised again with him to abundant life that will never end.
 Do you recognize the Lord’s presence in your life and do you long for the day when you will see him face to face?

 The Holy Spirit is the key to growth in faith

-What is faith and how do we grow in it?
+What is the source of faith and how can we grow in it?
 Faith is an entirely free gift which God offers us through his Son Jesus Christ.
 We could not approach God if he did not first approach us and draw us to himself.
 The Lord Jesus gives us his Holy Spirit who works in us to open our ears to hear God’s word and to respond to it with trust and submission.
 The Holy Spirit is the key to our growing in faith.
-The Holy Spirit is our teacher and guide who makes our faith come alive as we cooperate with his help and instruction.
+The Holy Spirit is our teacher and guide who makes our faith come alive as we cooperate with his help and and to his wisdom and instruction.

 To live, grow, and persevere in faith to the end we must nourish it with the word of God.
 Augustine of Hippo (354-430 AD) said: I believe, in order to understand; and I understand, the better to believe.
-Jesus promises that those who accept him as their Lord and Savior and submit to his word will be raised up to immortal life with him when he comes again at the close of this age.
-Is your life securely anchored to the promises of Christ and his everlasting kingdom of heaven?
+Jesus promises that those who accept him as their Lord and Savior and submit to his word will be raised up to everlasting life with him when he comes again at the close of this age.
+Is your life securely anchored to the promises of Christ and his kingdom of everlasting peace,joy, and righteousness?

 “Lord Jesus Christ, your death and resurrection brought life and hope where there was once only despair and defeat.
-Give me unwavering faith, unshakeable hope, and the fire of your unquenchable love that I may serve you joyfully now and for ever in your everlasting kingdom.”
+Give me unwavering faith, unshakeable hope, and the fire of your unquenchable love that I may know you fully and serve you joyfully now and for ever in your everlasting kingdom.”